 Mastering The Wool Wash

-If you are hand washing your wool and you see colour in the water, keep calm and carry on!
-This is quite normal, it’s simply the yarn dye releasing some colour, it won’t have any effect on the colour of your wool once the wash is finished.
+If you’re hand washing your woollens and spot some colour in the water, simply keep calm and carry on!
+This is quite normal - it’s just the yarn dye releasing some colour, and won’t have any noticeable effect on the colour of your garment once you’ve finished washing.